com-480-data-visualization/project-2023-ak_team/Milestone2.md

 ## Actors Interactive Informations

-Afterwards, by clicking on the actor's name located at the top right corner (e.g., Tom Cruise), you can access further details about them, including:
+Afterwards, by clicking on an actor's node on the grap , you can access further details about them, including:

 - A catalogue of movie posters and relevant information for all the movies he/she has acted in.
 - A radar chart showcasing the types of genres that have defined his/her career.